 ```

-Doing this makes the histogram fit on the slide and also reveals the text that was hidden below.
-While fig.height adjusts the figure’s output height, you may sometimes want to adjust the output width using fig.width.
+Doing this fits the histogram fully on the slide and also reveals the text that was hidden below it.
+Keep in mind that fig.height adjusts only the figure’s output height; sometimes you may need to adjust the output width using fig.width in addition or instead.

-Incrementally Revealing Content
+Revealing Content Incrementally

-When presenting, it’s often useful to show only a portion of the content on each slide at a time.
-Let’s say, for example, that when we’re presenting the first slide, we want to talk a bit about each penguin species.
-Rather than show all three species when we open this slide, it would be nice to have the names come up one at a time.
+When presenting a slideshow, you might want to show only a portion of the content on each slide at a time.
+Say, for example, that when you’re presenting the first slide, you want to talk a bit about each penguin species.
+Rather than show all three species when you open this slide, you might prefer to have the names come up one at a time.

-We can do this using what xaringan calls incremental reveal.
-To use this feature, place two dashes (--) between any content you want to display incrementally.
-This code, for example, will let us show Adelie on the screen, then Adelie and Gentoo, then Adelie, Gentoo, and Chinstrap:
+You can do this using a feature xaringan calls incremental reveal.
+Place two dashes (--) between any content you want to display incrementally, like so:

 # Introduction